Salesforce Validation Rules: 20 Real-World Examples Every Admin Should Know

 Error Location: Field "Email"

-The error formula is true → save blocks → user sees the message.
+The error formula is true, save blocks, user sees the message.
 The "error location" controls where the message appears (next to a specific field, or at the top of the page).
+Always pick the specific field when the rule is about one field; the inline location is the difference between a user who fixes the issue in five seconds and one who scrolls to the top, reads the message, and has to look for the relevant field on their own.

 The four core functions

-Internalize these and you'll write 90% of validation rules without looking anything up.
+Internalize these and you will write 90 percent of validation rules without looking anything up.

 | Function | Use when |